-The BST in Engineering Technology or Industrial Technology provides students with the technical background to work with engineers in planning production processes, developing tooling, establishing quality assurance procedures, developing safety programs, and calculating time standards.
-The Industrial Technology degree has program majors in construction, manufacturing, visual communications, and general technology.
-The general technology major, under Industrial Technology, can be customized to meet specific student needs offering opportunities in electronics, industrial safety, education, etc. Students interested in exploring such opportunities should see a Technology Department advisor for more details.
-The Industrial Technology degree is more aligned with careers in technical management, while the Engineering Technology degree is more technical and engineering oriented.
+The BST in Engineering Technology provides students with the technical background to work with engineers in planning production processes, developing tooling, establishing quality assurance procedures, developing safety programs, establishing work methods, and setting time standards.
+Students can specialize in Plant Production Systems (Manufacturing), Community Systems (Construction), Environmental Systems, or Communications Systems.

+The BST in Industrial Technology degree prepares students for work in industry in middle management positions.
+Students gain a sound knowledge and understanding of materials, processes, industrial safety, and concepts of industrial management.
+This degree has program majors in Construction, Manufacturing, and General Technology.
+The General Technology major, under Industrial Technology, can be customized to meet specific student needs offering opportunities in electronics, industrial safety, education, etc. Students interested in exploring such opportunities should see a Technology Department advisor for more details.